ibm-cloud-docs/vpc/about-network.md

 ### Zones
 {: #networking-terms-zones}

 A zone is an abstraction that refers to the physical data center that hosts the compute, network, and storage resources, as well as the related cooling and power, which provides services and applications.
-Zones are isolated from each other, so to create no shared single point of failure, improved fault tolerance, and reduced latency.
+Zones are isolated from each other to create no shared single point of failure, improved fault tolerance, and reduced latency.
 Each zone is assigned a default address prefix, which specifies the address range in which subnets can be created.
 If the default address scheme does not suit your requirements, such as if you want to bring your own public IPv4 address range, you can customize the address prefixes.

 ## Characteristics of subnets in the VPC
 {: #subnets-in-the-vpc}